Frequently Asked Questions

-The covered expenses are: round trip airfare from the closest major airport to your home, hotel in Washington DC (if necessary), lodging in Addis Ababa in Ordinary Hero’s beautiful guest house with an incredible staff and amazing views of the city, 3 meals a day, transportation while in Ethiopia, translators, your Visa fee, a team t-shirt, daily bottled water, an Ethiopian Cultural restaurant experience, and taxes and tips.
+The covered expenses include: round trip airfare from the closest major airport to your home, lodging in Ordinary Hero’s Guest House which includes incredible staff and beautiful views of the city, 3 meals a day, transportation while in Ethiopia, leader fee, translators, visa fee, a team t-shirt, daily bottled water, an Ethiopian Cultural restaurant experience, taxes, tips, and emergency money.

 What will we be doing in Ethiopia?